Business Analysis and Management

-My first BA success was while working at MISO as a direct employee.
+My first BA success was while working at large Grid Operator as a direct employee.
 The power grid operator was growing its model and IT infrastructure, but lacked quality QA feedback mechanism to identify, communicate, and correct errors in its data models as observed by end-users such as control room operators, support engineers, and external stakeholders.
 The lack of a QA program had consequences in both reliability and financial operations.
 The solution was to start a “Model Issue Resolution Process” and I was given the assignment of surveying the end-users, support engineers, and data maintenance engineers and coming up with a process solution.
 After interviewing many people, I collected the response and came up with a draft process solution that I came back to those individuals.
 The process was perfected.
 At the time, we did not have budget approval to develop “web tools” but needed to get results right way, so I volunteered to create a process driven by e-mail, an e-mail “form”.
 I became the project QA leader and made sure each “model issue” was resolved as approved by the “reporter of the issue”.

-- Process improvement applied to computer network and SCADA (control) model for the energy management system at MISO
+- Process improvement applied to computer network and SCADA (control) model for the energy management system

 - Proposed this process, interviewed engineers and management for improvement ideas, designed process diagrams

 - Implemented process and became lead coordinator; tracked issues until completion Over two years, the process became popular way for operators and engineers to report and address discrepancies in the power systems grid models (both network and SCADA)